Alok/myNvim/README.md

 Why?
 ----

-You want your Vim settings and plugins on whichever server you connect to.
+You want your Neovim settings and plugins on whichever server you connect to.
 But having your .vimrc on GitHub or Bitbucket is usually not enough.
 Because:

 - You need Git and free access to internet